 Scripted chatbots have multiple disadvantages compared to conversational AI.
 First and foremost, these bots cannot provide the correct response if a customer uses a phrase or synonym that differs even slightly from what has been pre-programmed.
-Companies that implement scripted chatbots need to do the tedious work of thinking up every possible variation of a customer’s question and match the scripted response to it.
+Companies that implement scripted chatbots or virtual assistants need to do the tedious work of thinking up every possible variation of a customer’s question and match the scripted response to it.
 Think about the Comcast example above.
 When you consider the idea of having to anticipate the 1,700 ways a person might ask one straightforward question, it’s clear why rules-based bots often provide frustrating and limited user experiences.
 Compare this to conversational AI enabled chatbots that can detect synonyms and look at the entire context of what a person is saying in order to decipher a customer’s true intent.

 Scripted chatbots are also unable to remember information across long conversations.
 Because it’s impossible to write out every possible variation of a back-and-forth conversation, scripted chatbots need to repeatedly ask for information to match a response to a pre-set conversational flow.
 This rigid experience does not provide any leeway for a customer to go off script, or ask a question in the middle of a flow, without confusing the bot.
 Meanwhile, conversational AI chatbots can use contextual awareness and episodic memory to recall what has been said previously, provide a relevant reply and pick up a flow where it left off.
 All in all, conversational AI chatbots provide a much more natural, human-like interaction.